 The reaction is only getting stronger with new brewers continuing to join the movement, like Sam McNulty—owner of The Market Garden Brewery and Distillery in Cleveland’s Ohio City neighborhood.

-McNulty’s brewery is following in the steps of Cleveland-staple Great Lakes Brewing Company.
+McNulty’s brewery is following in the steps of Cleveland-staple Great Lakes Brewing Co.
 Like the breweries in Buffalo, Pittsburgh and St. Louis, Great Lakes joined the Ohio City landscape when property values were low with non-existent demand.
 Now after 25 years, Great Lakes is serving 13 states nationwide from the same location in the now-thriving Ohio City neighborhood.

 McNulty sees brewery-based neighborhood revitalization as a perfect fit with Rust Belt history.
 “Brewpubs and breweries are essentially light manufacturers,” he explains.
 “There’s a certain romance to it.
 The same way people like milling with their chef or farmer, people really appreciate milling their brewer, knowing the bar they’re sitting at is a short distance away from where the beer was brewed.”
 The pride McNulty hints at in drinking locally-made beer is prevalent throughout the Rust Belt.